bioeconometrician/bioeconometrician.github.io/_posts/2017-10-09-politically_correct_selection.md

 "What does the anti-gender discrimination group think?" asked the principal?

-An old man slowly stated, "Well, on.
+An old man slowly stated, "Well, um, ...
 We can't have something like that.
 Think of the unions.
 The um, parents.
 Feminists.
 Wouldn't work out well I assume, I think, I don't really know."

 This was followed by a series of agreeing grunts and bobbing heads.